Wednesday, 13 April 2011

 An example is the masthead used for the “VIBE” and “Q” magazine.
 The “VIBE” masthead uses big, block and crisp capitals as in contrast, “Q” uses a more simpler font with a shadow effect which I have also used.

+However, the masthead for my magazine does also challenge the codes and conventions of real magazines, as the text is filled with a red and black gradient overlay.
+This challenges the conventions of other rap magazines because mastheads are usually one color, so therefore more simple.
+In spite of this, I think my masthead works because it combines the conventional and unconventional features of a masthead, making it unique and therefore more eye-catching and memorable.
 I believe the mise-en-scene of my images follow the typical codes and conventions of other music magazine products.
 This is because I used a variety of settings for my photographs, ranging from a graphitized underground to an urban brick wall, similar to those used to those in magazines like “The Source” and “XXL”.
 These landscaped fit in well with the concept of my magazine, because they reflect the essence of the urban street culture associated with rap which is something I wanted to capture.
 In addition to this, the majority of my images follow the conventions of magazines by displaying the rapper as quirky, serious and not caring what others think.
 This non verbal communication is used effectively to portray their mode of address – they’re looking directly at the camera in most of the shots.

 The costume and props used throughout “BASE” are typically conventional.
 This is because the rapper used in my magazine wore costumes which included big high-top shoes, a bomber jacket, white trousers and a blue Toywatch.
 All of these items could be found in real music magazines.
 In addition to this, the props features are commonly used in existing magazines as they are staples of the urban rap image – for example the black, iconic microphone used to produce and record there lyrics.